denten-books/plain-text/proposal.md

 elements of "computation" and "culture."
 Too often rhetoric around the digital humanities resembles a one-way street, in which computational methods are promised to reform the humanities unilaterally.
-Books like Alexander Galloway's *Laruelle: Against the Digital* (UMinn Press, 2014), , Matthew Fuller's *Evil Media* (MIT, 2012) and Johanna Drucker's *What Is?* (Cuneiform Press, 2013) represent the beginning of a critical counter-movement.
-But this response too must be balanced against emendatory potential of the digital humanities program.
+Books like Alexander Galloway's *Laruelle: Against the Digital* (UMinn Press, 2014), Matthew Fuller's *Evil Media* (MIT, 2012) and Johanna Drucker's *What Is?* (Cuneiform Press, 2013) represent the beginning of a critical counter-movement.
+But this response too must be balanced against emendatory potential of the Digital Humanities program.
 As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computational methods, which offer new insight at previously unavailable scales